codebar/tutorials/version-control/introduction/tutorial.md

 	To access your work, go to `http://<username>.github.io/codebar`

-10. Repeat the process to list the rest of the tutorials you have worked on on the page as well.
+10. Repeat the process to list the rest of the tutorials you have worked on too.

 ## Bonus
 This is your personal page.
 Use what we learned in the previous lessons to style it, and make it look pretty, and what we learned today to commit and publish your changes.

 -----

-This ends our _Introduction to Version Control and git_ lesson.
+This ends our _Introduction to Version Control and Git_ lesson.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.